mohsenasadi501/DataStructureAlgorithm/README.md

 ### What is Space Complexity?

 Space complexity refers to the total amount of memory space used by an algorithm/program, including the space of input values for execution.

+### What is Time Complexity?

+It calculates the time taken to run an algorithm as the input grows.
+In other words, it calculates the worst-case time complexity of an algorithm.
+Big O Notation in Data Structure describes the upper bound of an algorithm's runtime.

 ## Arrays